Bubble Hits

-Bubble Hits was an Irish-owned digital television music channel owned by Creative Sounds.
+Bubble Hits was an Irish digital television music channel owned by Creative Sounds.
 It broadcast two channels, one for Ireland, and a Pan-European feed which covered the United Kingdom, Hungary, Romania, Poland and Germany.
 On 13 February 2009, Bubble Hits went off air and was removed from most of TV EPGs.
-The websites, including the official one and social networking versions on MySpace and Bebo l, were also removed.
+The websites, including the official one and social networking versions on MySpace and Bebo were also removed.
 The closure of the channel was due to the current downturn in advertising revenue.

 Location

 Bubble Hits studios were located in Ashbourne, County Meath, Ireland at the Creative Sounds studios.
 The channel was broadcast free-to-air, therefore viewers did not need to have a Sky subscription to view it.
 Despite being Irish-owned, it was not licensed by the Broadcasting Commission of Ireland (BCI) but instead by the UK's Ofcom to "Creative Sounds UK", who are based in Northchapel.
 This is not unusual amongst Irish channels, as well as those from other countries with restrictive broadcasting legislation, such as Sweden.
 The decision may also have been due to BCI's requirements that a significant percentage of programming must be Irish-produced.